-Bitcoin price forecast: BTC shows signs of weakness
+Bitcoin Price Forecast: BTC shows signs of weakness

 Editors’ Picks

-Bitcoin hovers slightly above $62,000 on Tuesday after a minor decline on Monday, buoyed by positive signs such as over $233 million in inflows into US Spot BTC Exchange Traded Funds.
-At the same time, The Kobesissi Letter noted that the rising global M2 money supply could be a favorable signal for both Gold and Bitcoin.
+Bitcoin to reach $80,000: Bitwise, US government give green light for Bitfinex to recover hacked funds

+Bitcoin could reach $80,000 by year-end if the market sees no surprises and the upcoming elections do not affect investor sentiment, according to Bitwise Chief Investment Officer Matt Hougan.
+Meanwhile, the US government considers Bitfinex the sole victim and potential recipient of 119,754 BTC seized from hackers.

-Crypto Today: Bitcoin, Ethereum, XRP decline as market anticipates reveal of mysterious Bitcoin creator
+Crypto Today: Bitcoin, Ethereum, XRP stay put as market faces potential supply overhang from Bitfinex and US

-Bitcoin price is in decline, trading near $62,300 despite $235.2 million inflows in BTC ETFs.
-Ethereum is approaching a crucial support level near $2,400, and XRP trades below $0.530.
-HBO will release a documentary on Tuesday that attempts to identify Bitcoin's mysterious creator, Satoshi Nakamuto.
+Bitcoin price stayed above $62,000 but could face supply overhang from potential transfers of Silk Road and Bitfinex funds.
+Ethereum and XRP continued consolidating near key price levels.
+Popular trader Peter Brandt predicts $135,000 Bitcoin price between August/September 2025.

 Bitcoin: Is BTC sell-off over?